Absolventa/best_boy/README.md

     include BestBoy::Eventable
     has_a_best_boy

-This will log "create" and "delete" event for each instance.
+This will log "create" and "delete" events for each instance.

-If you do not want to selflog create and delete events, maybe because you will sort it semantically with a create source, just deactivate the callback logging by setting the parameter :disable_callbacks to true.
+If you do not want to selflog those events, maybe because you will sort it semantically with a create source, just deactivate the callback logging by setting the parameter :disable_callbacks to true.

     include BestBoy::Eventable
-    has_a_best_boy :disable_callbacks => true
+    has_a_best_boy disable_callbacks: true

 In controller context: